cledic/USB_MSC_U5/source/readme.md

 }
 ```

-5. I made a quit test to be sure that the SDCard is read correctly.
+5. I made a quit test to be sure that **the SDCard is read correctly**.
 I did a read at sector **65535** and I see a correct exFAT boot sector

 ![Boot Sector](/images/exFAT_boot_sec.png)